 These tests may or may not be covered by your health insurance company.
-The lab company will bill your insurance directly and inform you within 3-5 days via email of what your out-of-pocket cost will be.
-You will need to respond to this email within 48 hours to inform them if you want them to proceed with the test or not.
-If not covered, they will offer you a cash price.
-If you have questions contact your insurance company for more information.
+The lab company will check your insurance coverage and inform you within 3-5 days via email of what your out-of-pocket cost will be.
+You will need to respond to this email within 48 hours to inform the lab if you want them to proceed with the test or not.
+If the testing is not covered, the lab will offer you a cash price.
+If you have questions, you can contact the lab directly.